lightning/bolts/04-onion-routing.md

 # Packet Forwarding

+This specification is limited to `version` `0` packets, but the structure of future versions may change.
-Upon receiving a packet, a node compares the version byte of the packet with its supported versions and aborts otherwise.
+Upon receiving a packet, a node compares the version byte of the packet with its supported versions and aborts the connection if the packet specifies a version number it doesn't support.
-This specification is limited to `version` `0` packets and the structure of future versions may change.
-The receiving node then splits the packet into its fields.
+For packets with supported version numbers, the receiving node then parses the packet into its individual fields.

+The receiving node:
-The node MUST check that the ephemeral public key is on the `secp256k1` curve.
+  - if the ephemeral public key is NOT on the `secp256k1` curve:
-Should this not be the case the node MUST abort processing the packet and report a route failure to the sender.
+    - MUST abort processing the packet.
+    - MUST report a route failure to the sender.

-The node then computes the shared secret as described below, using the private key corresponding to its public key and the ephemeral key from the packet.
+The node then computes the shared secret, as described below, using the private key corresponding to its public key and the ephemeral key from the packet.

+The receiving node:
+  - if the packet has previously been forwarded or locally redeemed, i.e. packet contains duplicated routing information:
+    - if preimage is known:
+      - MAY immediately redeem the HTLC using the preimage.
+    - otherwise:
-The node MUST detect a duplicated routing info which it has already forwarded or redeemed locally; it MAY immediately redeem the HTLC using the preimage (if known), otherwise it MUST abort processing and report a route failure.
-This prevents a node on the route from retrying a payment multiple times and attempting to track its progress by traffic analysis.
-Note that this could be done using a log of previous shared secrets or HMACs, which can be forgotten once that HTLC would not be accepted anyway (eg. once `outgoing_cltv_value` has passed).
-Such a log may use a probabilistic data structure, but MUST rate-limit commitments as necessary to constrain the worst-case storage requirements or false positives of this log.
+      - MUST abort processing and report a route failure.

+The above requirements prevent a node along the route from retrying a payment multiple times and attempting to track a payment's progress via traffic analysis.
+Note that this could be accomplished using a log of previous shared secrets or HMACs, which could be forgotten once the HTLC would not be accepted anyway (i.e. after `outgoing_cltv_value` has passed).
+Such a log may use a probabilistic data structure, but it MUST rate-limit commitments, as necessary, in order to constrain the worst-case storage requirements or false positives of this log.

 The shared secret is used to compute a _mu_-key.
 The node then computes the HMAC of the `hops_data` using the _mu_-key.
 The resulting HMAC is compared with the HMAC from the packet.

+The receiving node:
-Should the computed HMAC and the HMAC from the packet differ then the node MUST abort processing and report a route failure.
+  - if the computed HMAC and the HMAC from the packet differ:
+    - MUST abort processing.
+    - MUST report a route failure.

 Comparison of the computed HMAC and the HMAC from the packet MUST be time-constant to avoid leaking information.

-At this point the node can generate a _rho_-key and a _gamma_-key.
+At this point, the node can generate a _rho_-key and a _gamma_-key.

-The routing info is deobfuscated and the information about the next hop is extracted.
+The routing information is then deobfuscated, and the information about the next hop is extracted.
-In order to do so the node copies the `hops_data` field, appends 65 `0x00`-bytes and generates 1365 pseudo-random bytes using the _rho_-key and applies it using `XOR` to the copy of the `hops_data`
+To do so, the node copies the `hops_data` field, appends 65 `0x00`-bytes, generates 1365 pseudo-random bytes (using the _rho_-key), and applies the result ,using `XOR`, to the copy of the `hops_data`.
-The first 65 bytes of the resulting routing info are `per_hop` field for the next hop.
-The next 1300 bytes is the `hops_data` for the outgoing packet.
+The first 65 bytes of the resulting routing information become the `per_hop` field used for the next hop.
+The next 1300 bytes are the `hops_data` for the outgoing packet.

+The receiving node:
+  - if the `realm` is unknown:
+    - MUST drop the packet.
-If the `realm` is unknown, then the node MUST drop the packet and signal a route failure.
+    - MUST signal a route failure.

 A special `per_hop` `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.

-Should the HMAC not indicate route termination and the next hop be a peer of the current node, then the new packet is assembled by blinding the ephemeral key with the current node's public key and shared secret, and serializing the `hops_data`.
+If the HMAC not indicate route termination, and if the next hop be a peer of the current node; then the new packet is assembled.
+Packet assembly is accomplished by blinding the ephemeral key with the current node's public key along with the shared secret and by serializing the `hops_data`.
 The resulting packet is then forwarded to the addressed peer.

-The addressed peer MUST be a direct neighbor of the node processing the packet.
+The processing peer:
+  - MUST address the packet to another peer that is its direct neighbor.
-Should the processing node not have a peer with the matching address, then it MUST drop the packet and signal a route failure.
+  - if the processing node does not have a peer with the matching address:
+    - MUST drop the packet.
+    - MUST signal a route failure.
+[FIXME: Should we move the above requirements into a new `Requirements` section?
+Or is it more important to include them here in the sequence of events?]

 # Shared Secret

-The sender performs ECDH with each hop of the route in order to establish a secret.
+The sender performs ECDH with each hop of the route, in order to establish a secret.
-For each message a new _sessionkey_ is generated.
-The sessionkey is a 32-byte EC private key.
+A new _sessionkey_, a 32-byte EC private key, is generated for each message.
-The shared secret creation receives a public key and a 32-byte secret as input and returns a 32-byte secret as output.
+The shared secret builder function receives a public key and a 32-byte secret as input and returns a 32-byte secret as output.

-In the packet generation phase the secret is the `sessionkey` and the public key is the node's public key, blinded with all previous blinding factors.
+During the packet generation phase, the secret is the `sessionkey`, and the public key is the current [FIXME: receiving?] node's public key, which is blinded by all previous blinding factors.
-In the processing phase the secret is the node's private key and the public key is the ephemeral public key from the packet, which has been incrementally blinded by the predecessors.
+During the processing phase, the secret is the node's private key, while the public key is the ephemeral public key from the packet, which has been incrementally blinded by its predecessors.

-The public key is multiplied by the secret, using to the `secp256k1` curve.
+The public key is multiplied by the secret, using the `secp256k1` curve.
 The DER compressed representation of the multiplication result is serialized and hashed using `SHA256`.
 The resulting hash is returned as the shared secret.
 Notice that this is the ECDH variant implemented in `libsecp256k1`.

 # Filler Generation

-Upon receiving a packet, each node extracts the information destined for that node from the route info and the per-hop payload.
+Upon receiving a packet, each individual node extracts the information destined for it from the route information and the per-hop payload.
 The extraction is done by deobfuscating and left-shifting the field.
 This would make the field shorter at each hop, allowing an attacker to deduce the route length.
-For this reason the field is padded before forwarding.
+For this reason, the field is padded before forwarding.
-Since the padding is part of the HMAC the sender will have to generate an identical padding in order to compute the HMACs correctly for each hop.
+Since the padding is part of the HMAC, the sender will have to generate an identical padding in order to compute the HMACs correctly for each hop.
-The filler is also used to pad the field-length in case the selected route is shorter than the maximum allowed route length.
+The filler is also used to pad the field-length, in the case that the selected route is shorter than the maximum allowed route length.

 Before deobfuscating the `hops_data`, the node pads it with 65 `0x00`-bytes, such that the total length is `(20 + 1) * 65`.
-It then generates the pseudo-random byte stream of matching length and applies it with `XOR` to the `hops_data`.
+It then generates the pseudo-random byte stream, of matching length, and applies it with `XOR` to the `hops_data`.
-This deobfuscates the information destined for it, and simultaneously obfuscates the added `0x00`-bytes at the end.
+This deobfuscates the information destined for it, while simultaneously obfuscating the added `0x00`-bytes at the end.

-In order to compute the correct HMAC, the sender has to generate the `hops_data` at the hop.
-This also includes the incrementally obfuscated padding added by each hop.
+In order to compute the correct HMAC, the sender has to generate the `hops_data` for each hop, which includes the incrementally obfuscated padding added by each hop.
 The incrementally obfuscated padding is called the `filler`.

-The following code shows how the filler is generated:
+The following code shows how the filler is generated in Go:

 ```Go
 func generateFiller(key string, numHops int, hopSize int, sharedSecrets [][sharedSecretSize]byte) []byte {